-15 At least one car share space is to be provided.
+14 At least one car share space is to be provided in the basement per 90 dwellings, or part thereof.

 Note: any proposed reduction in car parking on the basis of providing car share space/s is to be justified by the proponent through supporting studies.